elegant-scipy/elegant-scipy/markdown/ch2.markdown

-(Note: this operation is called filtering because, in physical electrical circuits, many of these operations are implemented by hardware that lets certain kinds of currents through, but not others; these components are called filters.)
+(Note: this operation is called filtering because, in physical electrical circuits, many of these operations are implemented by hardware that lets certain kinds of current through, but not others; these components are called filters.
+For example, a common filter that removes high-frequency voltage fluctuations from a current is called a *low-pass filter*.)

 Now that you've seen filtering in 1D, I hope you'll find it straightforward to extend these concepts to 2D.
 Here's a 2D difference filter finding the